GenASiS: General Astrophysical Simulation System. I. Refinable Mesh and Nonrelativistic Hydrodynamics: INTRODUCTION

 Even this brief description conveys an initial sense of the multiphysics and multiscale nature of core-collapse supernova explosion mechanism simulations.
 The problem manifestly requires self-gravity, which must be general relativistic to treat the more rare and extreme case of black hole formation, and ideally would be at least approximately relativistic even when the compact remnant is a neutron star.
 The treatment of hydrodynamics---and ideally magnetohydrodynamics, especially in connection with black hole formation---must be able to handle shocks.
 At high density the equation of state must describe neutron-rich nuclear matter at finite temperature, and at low density it is desirable to track nuclear composition with a reaction network spanning a wide range of nuclear species.
 Neutrino transport must span diffusive, decoupling, and free-streaming regimes, and include several species and their interactions with each other and with various fluid constituents.
 Gravitational collapse, a steepening density cliff at the surface of the nascent neutron star, and regions of turbulence strongly recommend some form of spatial adaptivity.
 The stiff equations of neutrino transport and a nuclear network normally require time-implicit evolution.
 At the present time computational limitations still require dimensional reduction of phase space; simple estimates suggest that at least exascale resources will be required for the full transport problem.
-There is fairly wide agreement that retention of at least energy dependence in full neutrino transport is important, and that all three position space dimensions should be included, but finished simulations of this type have yet to be published by any group \citep[though some are in progress; see for instance][]{Bruenn2009}.
+There is fairly wide agreement that retention of at least energy dependence in full neutrino transport is important, and that all three position space dimensions should be included, but only a couple of simulations of this type have been reported \citep{Takiwaki2012,Hanke2013}, with others in progress \citep{Bruenn2009}.

 \genasis\ ({\em Gen}eral {\em A}strophysical {\em Si}mulation {\em S}ystem) is a new code being developed, at least initially and primarily, for the simulation of core-collapse supernovae on the world's leading capability supercomputers. `General' denotes the capacity of the code to include and refer to multiple algorithms, solvers, and physics and numerics choices with the same abstracted names and/or interfaces.
 In \genasis\ this is accomplished with features of Fortran 2003 that support the object-oriented programming paradigm \citep[e.g.][]{Reid2007,Adams2008}. `Astrophysical' roughly suggests---over-broadly, at least initially---the types of systems at which the code is aimed, and the kinds of physics and solvers it makes available. `Simulation System' indicates that the code is not a single program, but a collection of modules, structured as classes, that can be invoked by a suitable driver program set up to characterize and initialize a particular problem.